RomeoRT/EpiScope/README.md

 **installation :**
 ----------------
-In the Episcope/ folder, you can use the command:
-`pyinstaller --onefile --icon=.\docs\source\images\logo_cerveau.png  -w ./src/general_interface_V9.py`
+In the Episcope/ folder, you can use the command `pyinstaller --onefile --icon=.\docs\source\images\logo_cerveau.png  -w ./src/general_interface_V9.py`